It’s known as the day that will live in infamy.

 On the morning of Dec.
 7, 1941, hundreds of Japanese military aircraft launched a secret sneak attack against the U.S. naval base at Pearl Harbor, Hawaii.

-As the nation commemorates the 76th anniversary of the horrific attack, residents of the Twin Counties reflected on the moment that marked America’s entry into World War II.
+Last Thursday, the nation commemorated the 76th anniversary of the horrific attack, with some reflecting on the moment that marked America’s entry into World War II.

 Columbia-Greene Community College President Jim Campion’s father, Robert, was at Pearl Harbor.